 Italy - Day 7 : Tuscany

-When we woke up the man next to us had already left.
-After 5 days of cycling we were more than a day ahead of the minimal distance required to catch the bus.
-Instead of cycling directly from Pisa to Florence we would therefore make a loop through Tuscany and spent half a day in Florence.
-At this campsite we again needed to pay less than we the normal fee.
-They had charged us for 2 people and only one tent.
+When we woke up, the man next to us had already left.
+After five days of cycling, we were more than a day ahead of the minimal distance required to catch the bus.
+Instead of cycling directly from Pisa to Florence, we would make a loop through Tuscany and spend half a day in Florence.
+At this campsite, we again needed to pay less than the standard fee.
+They had charged us for two people and only one tent.
 We didn't mind because this campsite was ridiculously expensive.
-Pisa lies on a large plain, cut through by a river.
-The only road running in our desired direction was a highway, so we were forced to take a 10 km long detour.
-The first 40 km went fast, cycling was a lot easier now the roads was flat.
-After a quick stop at a supermarket we continued to Volterra.
+Pisa lies on a large plain cut through by a river.
+The only road running in our desired direction was a highway, so we were forced to take a ten km-long detour.
+The first 40 km went fast.
+Cycling was a lot easier now that the roads were flat.
+After a quick stop at a supermarket, we continued to Volterra.
 The landscape became increasingly desolate and mountainous.

 View over Tuscany

-We finally arrived in an area that looked like how I had imaged Italy, dry, hot and a lot of plains filled with cypresses and a few houses.
-It looked just like a pasta commercial.
+We finally arrived in an area that looked like how I had imagined Italy: dry, hot, and many plains filled with cypresses and a few houses.
+It looked like a pasta commercial.

 In a Tuscan village

-Volterra is a relatively large town, on top of a mountain.
-The climb wasn't very steep but it was ridiculously hot today.
-During the climb we met a group of cyclists from Switzerland.
+Volterra is a relatively large town on top of a mountain.
+The climb wasn't very steep, but it was ridiculously hot today.
+During the climb, we met a group of cyclists from Switzerland.
 They were between 40 and 60 years old and cycled about as fast as us.
 They were cycling from Zurich to Rome.
-One man told Bram 'yeah we are cycling 120 km a day, but we don't carry luggage'.
+One man told Bram, 'Yeah, we are cycling 120 km a day, but we don't carry luggage'.
 Bram thought it was better not to reply to that.
 We talked with them for a while until they took a break.
 The last part of the climb was pretty steep.
-In a supermarket we bought way too much food and cycled to the old center to eat.
-There was an old lady hanging out of her window spying on us and everything else.
+In a supermarket, we bought way too much food and cycled to the old center to eat.
+An old lady was hanging out of her window, spying on us and everything else.

 View over Volterra

-During the descent we were completely blow dried.
-We passed through a few villages that were all build on hills.
-It was so hot we each drank 7 liters of water today.
-Near the end of the day we were out of water and in search of a supermarket.
+During the descent, we were completely blow-dried.
+We passed through a few villages that were all built on hills.
+It was so hot that we each drank 7 liters of water today.
+Near the end of the day, we were out of the water and searching for a supermarket.
 There was one in a nearby village, but it was closed for another hour.
-We took a detour to find another village.
-We arrived at some geo-energy plant with some houses next to it.
+We took a detour to find another town.
+We arrived at a geo-energy plant with some houses next to it.
 The entire mountain was covered in aluminum tubing.
 Luckily we found some water (and a closed supermarket).
-The following road climbed up through a forest, sometimes at an 10% incline.
+The following road climbed up through a forest, sometimes at a 10% incline.
 At the bottom of the descent was a city that would likely have a supermarket.

-Upon arrival we asked a lady if there was one, but she didn't understand my English.
-I knew just enough Italian to say 'supermercato' to which she pointed downhill.
+Upon arrival, we asked a lady if there was one, but she didn't understand my English.
+I knew just enough Italian to say 'supermercato,' to which she pointed downhill.
 We bought a bunch, including a kilo of cherries.
-In a park we sat down to eat in the shade.
-I was super hungry so ate three quarters of the cherries.
-I could feel I was getting in shape and more used to the heat, therefore I had less difficulty keeping up with Bram.
+In a park, we sat down to eat in the shade.
+I was super hungry, so I ate three-quarters of the cherries.
+I could feel I was getting in shape and more used to the heat.
+Therefore I had less difficulty keeping up with Bram.

-Near the end of the day the landscape got less dry and there were more forests.
+Near the end of the day, the landscape got less dry, and there were more forests.
 We could cycle to Florence in three ways, a short, medium, or long road.
 We chose the medium one, which was about 100 km.
-First we still needed to climb a lot though.
-After the descent we followed a river for about 10 km.
-By then it was already 9 and we arrived at a village on top of a mountain, called Roccatederighi.
+First, we still needed to climb a lot, though.
+After the descent, we followed a river for about 10 km.
+By then, it was already nine, and we had arrived at a village on top of a mountain called Roccatederighi.

 View over Roccatederighi